 Time is up!
-With 40 weeks of the pregnancy behind, many pregnant women feel the time to have baby is NOW!
+With 40 weeks of the pregnancy behind you, many pregnant women feel the time to have the baby is NOW!
 Predicting birth dates is an inexact science.
 There is a give of two weeks before and after the estimated date of birth.
 A pregnancy is not considered overdue until after the 42nd week.
-Rest assured, however, the fetus is fully-grown and ready to safely exist outside the womb.
+Rest assured, however, the baby is now fully-grown and ready to safely exist outside the womb.

-By the end of the 40th pregnancy week, most pregnant women are ready to give birth.
+By now, most pregnant women are ready to give birth.
 Fatigue, pain, swelling and abdominal weight alone are enough to keep women in bed until labor pains begin.
 For the fetus, week 41 is nothing more than an extended vacation.
 The fetus will continue to store fat and practice breathing throughout the 41st week.
 As long as the placenta is in good working order and amniotic fluid levels are good, the baby is fine.

-In most pregnancies the baby will have been born by the 42nd pregnancy week.
+In most pregnancies, the baby will have been born by the 42nd pregnancy week.
 With every passing day, the chance of having a vaginal birth diminishes, especially for pregnant women with narrow hips.
-If baby has not moved into the birth canal, C-section may be the best option.
+If the baby has not moved into the birth canal, C-section may be the best option.